 It’s a well-known fact that space comes at a premium in Singapore.
 Luckily, the high-rise city skyline is offset with trees and green spaces everywhere you look.
 In fact, the island is home to one of the Top 10 Indoor Gardens of the World, the beautiful Gardens by the Bay.
-If you want to experience one of Singapore’s natural expanses, head to one of its four nature reserves.
+If you want to experience Singapore’s natural greenery, head to one of its four nature reserves.
 You’ll spot wildlife galore – most of which is native to the island!

 Or, if you’re in the mood for an adventure, take a day trip to a nearby island and experience all the marine life that Singapore has to offer, too.

 Despite only covering 0.2% of Singapore, Bukit Timah Nature Reserve is home to about 40% of the city’s undisturbed flora and fauna.
 We’re talking Seraya trees, the Singapore freshwater crab, Horsfield’s flying squirrel and even colugo and pangolin too.